FunnelKit

 We already know a lot about the default order statuses in WooCommerce.
 These help track the progress of orders placed in your store.

-However, the default options may not be suitable for everyone’s needs.
-What if you want your customers updated about their orders more granularly?
+However, the default options may not suit everyone’s needs.
+What if you want your customers to be updated on their orders more granularly?

-That’s where the ability to add WooCommerce custom order status comes in.
+That’s where the ability to add custom WooCommerce order statuses comes in.

 Adding custom order statuses in WooCommerce helps store owners manage their orders better and provide personalized experiences to their customers.

-With custom order status, WooCommerce store owners can create their own order statuses based on their specific needs.
+With custom order statuses, WooCommerce store owners can create statuses tailored to their specific needs.

-You can add WooCommerce custom order status in two ways:
+You can create WooCommerce custom order status in two ways:

 • By adding a custom code snippet